Variational rotating solutions to non-isentropic Euler-Poisson equations with prescribed total mass: Main Results

 Here the inequality $\frac{1-a}{-\ln a}\leq 1$ is used ($\frac{-\ln a}{1-a}$ is monotone decreasing on $(0,1)$ and $\lim\limits_{t\rightarrow 1^- } -\frac{\ln t}{1-t}=1$).
-So condition \eqref{conditionS} is coincident with the one in \cite{Luo2004}, under which $|S'|$ is required to be sufficiently small. \item[3)] The condition (A7) requires that the entropy of the gaseous star is decreasing when sufficiently near to the vacuum.
+So condition \eqref{conditionS} is weaker than the one in \cite{Luo2004}, under which $|S'|$ is required to be sufficiently small. \item[4)] The condition (A7) requires that the entropy of the gaseous star is decreasing when sufficiently near the vacuum.
 This condition is weaker than those conditions on the entropy in \cite{Luo2004, Wu2015} \end{enumerate} \end{remark}

 Throughout the paper, we will write $C$ for a generic constant and

 $\|\cdot\|_p$ denotes the norm in the $L^p$ function space: